AminMahpour/PyMAP/docs/Annotation.rst

 --------
 Probe Class
 ^^^^^^^^^^^
 This object will hold all probe information.
-The following information is currently supported.
+The following proterties are currently supported.

 - *probe id:* a **string** is Illumina probe id.
 - *seq:* a **string** holds the sequence associated with the probe.